 In ecologically precious regions such as Socotra Island, the right approach is urgent for developing tourism and at the same time to preserve the island as it is.
-Therefore the Ministries of tourism and of Environment are developing sustainable and ecological strategy to build efficient infrastructure in Socotra.
+Therefore the Ministries of tourism and of Environment are developing a sustainable and ecological strategies to build efficient infrastructure in Socotra.

 Another problem is the availability of different tourist services and facilities like hotels, restaurants etc. which still does not meet the needs of western clients.
 This poses a considerable drawback but in a way it is also an advantage that Yemenis could use in the future when developing Yemen’s tourism infrastructure.

-Today there is a great potential for building sustainable hotels, to offer sustainable tours, to include different sport activities and to present Yemeni culture in a ways benefiting the local communities.
+Today there is great potential for building sustainable hotels, offering sustainable tours, including different sports activities and presenting Yemeni culture in a way benefiting the local communities.

 Treat Yourself with an Experience of a Lifetime

 Yemen is a country that deserves the stereotypes to be broken.
 According to numerous testimonies, Yemen is one of the safest countries for tourists and it often stays in the visitor’s heart for a long time.
 It is a timeless, monumental, surreal journey into the past.
 Although these attributes are accurate, no words or pictures can fully prepare you for the experience that awaits here.
-In Yemen the past effortlessly continues to live in the presence challenging your notions of reality.
-Yemen is a living tradition and a large monument to the grandeurs of life and nature.
+In Yemen, the past effortlessly continues to live in the present challenging your notions of reality.
+Yemen is a living tradition and a large monument to the grandeur of life and nature.